 Then there's "Last Rites," a two-part Batman story set during Final Crisis, with one chapter called "The Butler Did It" and the other "What the Butler Saw."
 It turns out that Alfred the butler is actually the Lump, a telepathic parasite hiding inside Batman's memories as he is used for clone fodder by the gods of Apokolips.
 It's Grant Morrison, what can we say.

-In one of the first issues of Spider-Man, when Spider-Man defeated Electro for the first time and unmasked him, he thought "If this was a movie, I would be saying 'Good Heavens!
-The butler!" but admitted that he had never seen him before.
+In one of the first issues, when Spider-Man defeated Electro for the first time and unmasked him, he thought "If this was a movie, I would be saying 'Good Heavens!
+The butler!'" but admitted that he had never seen him before.

 In Desolation Jones, the Colonel's butler is briefly suspected of being the mastermind behind the crime.
 Jones remarks "wouldn't it be funny if the butler did it."
 Nobody gets why he's amused.